callumrollo/callumrollo.github.io/content/articles/bash.md

 convert animation.gif  -trim +repage ani.gif
 ```

-More imagemagick to make tight figuures (rmeove all whitespace from edges)
+More imagemagick to make tight figures (remove all whitespace from edges)

 ```
 #!/bin/bash